-- 5.03 (A) School Districts and BOCES shall provide training to all evaluators and Educators to provide an understanding of their local evaluation system and to provide the skills and knowledge needed for implementation of the system. - 5.03 (B) As required by section 22-9-106 (4) (a), C.R.S., all performance evaluations must be conducted by an individual who has completed a training in evaluation skills that has been approved by the Department.
-Teachers may fill the role of an evaluator if they are a designee of an individual with a Principal or Administrator license and have completed a training on evaluation skills that has been approved by the Department.
+- 5.03 (A) School Districts and BOCES shall provide training to all evaluators and educators to ensure that they have provide an understanding of their local evaluation system and to provide the skills and knowledge needed for its-implementation of the system. - 5.03 (B) As required by section 22-9-106 (4) (a), C.R.S., all performance evaluations must be conducted by an individual whon evaluator may be an individual with a principal or administrator license or a designee of an individual with a principal or administrator license that has received education and completed a training in evaluation skills that has been approved by the Department.
+Teachers may fill the role of an evaluator if they are a designee of an individual with a principal or administrator license and have completed a training on evaluation skills that has been approved by the Department.
 The Department shall develop a process for approving education and training programs for evaluators that is consistent with the approval process previously developed pursuant to section 22-9-108, C.R.S.

-- 5.03 (C) School Districts and BOCES are encouraged to provide training to Teachers, so that Teachers may conduct peer coaching observations in order to support other Teachers by providing actionable feedback on Professional Practice. - 5.03 (D) School Districts and BOCES shall clearly communicate to all Teachers the tools that will be used to measure their performance of the Teacher Quality Standards prior to their use, and how these will be weighted and aggregated to determine final Performance Evaluation Ratings.
-School Districts and BOCES shall clearly articulate to each Educator the category or categories of personnel into which they are assigned, and how the growth of the students they teach will be measured for the purpose of informing their Performance Evaluation Rating.
-School Districts and BOCES that elect to adopt their own locally-developed quality standards for evaluating Teachers shall clearly communicate how those local standards align with the state's Teacher Quality Standards.
-School Districts and BOCES shall clearly communicate to Teachers the consequences of each category of Performance Evaluation Rating, including how each Teacher's assigned Performance Evaluation Rating contributes to the loss or gain of nonprobationary status for that Teacher. - 5.03 (E) School Districts and BOCES shall clearly communicate to all Principals the tools that will be used to measure their performance on the Principal Quality Standards prior to their use, how the selected measurement tools will be used to determine his or her performance on each Principal Quality Standard, the party or parties responsible for making decisions, and how these multiple measures will be weighted and aggregated to determine final Performance Evaluation Ratings.
-School Districts and BOCES shall clearly articulate to Principals how Student Academic Growth for Principals will be measured, and delineate the manner in which these measures are aligned with the Growth Measures for Teachers.
-School Districts and BOCES that elect to adopt their own locally-developed quality standards for evaluating Principals shall clearly communicate how those local standards align with the state's Principal Quality Standards.
-School Districts and BOCES shall clearly communicate to Principals the consequences of each category of Performance Evaluation Rating. - 5.03 (F) School Districts and BOCES shall provide training to Educators to help them understand how the growth of the students for which they are responsible will be measured for their performance evaluation, and to assist Educators in responding to Student Academic Growth data. - 5.04 [Reserved: Process for Nonprobationary Teacher to Appeal Second Consecutive Performance Rating of Ineffective] - 6.0 SUPPORTING PILOTING AND IMPLEMENTATION OF REQUIREMENTS FOR LOCAL PERFORMANCE EVALUATION SYSTEMS: DUTIES AND POWERS OF COLORADO DEPARTMENT OF EDUCATION - 6.01 Development of Model Principal and Teacher Evaluation System - 6.01(A) The Department, in consultation with the State Council, shall develop a model Principal and Teacher evaluation system that includes the Principal and Teacher Quality Standards and the personnel evaluation framework and decision-making structure for assigning Performance Evaluation Ratings that are developed by the Department informed by recommendations from the State Council.
-The State Model System also shall meet all of the requirements described in section 5.01 of these rules that have the following characteristics:
+5.03 (C) Peers may fill the role of evaluator, if they have received the education and training described in section 5.03 (B) of these rules.
+School Districts and BOCES are encouraged to may also provide training specific to Teachers, so that they Teachers may conduct peer coaching observations and in order to support other Teachers by providing actionable feedback on Professional Practice.

+- 5.03 (DC) School Districts and BOCES shall clearly communicate to all Teachers the tools that will be used to measure their performance of the Teacher Quality Standards prior to their use, and how these tools will be used to determine final Performance Evaluation Ratings.
+School Districts and BOCES shall clearly articulate to each educator the category or categories of personnel into which they are assigned, and how the growth of the students they teach will be measured for the purpose of informing their Performance Evaluation Rating. - 5.03 D(E) School Districts and BOCES shall clearly communicate to all Principals the tools that will be used to measure their performance on the Principal Quality Standards prior to their use, how the selected measurement tools will be used to determine his or her performance on each Principal Quality Standard, the party or parties responsible for making decisions, and how these multiple measures will be aggregated.
+School Districts and BOCES shall clearly articulate to Principals how Student Academic Growth for Principals will be measured, and delineate the manner in which these measures are aligned with the Growth Measures for Teachers. - 5.03 (EF) School Districts and BOCES shall ensure that educators have sufficient provide training and collaboration time to educators to help them understand and have the resources to understand how the growth of the students for which they are responsible will be measured for purposes of information their performance evaluation, and to assist educators in responding in order to respond to Student Academic Growth data. - 5.04 [Reserved: Process for Nonprobationary Teacher to Appeal Second Consecutive Performance Rating of Ineffective]